manuelsperoni/demodemodemo/src/renderer/README.md

 # All Purpose Tracker V1.0
+This application allow user to track what the want, expense time exc.
+Is a Notion Database like function with Analystics.

 ## Possible Field type
-- user
+- user -> for user field
-- currency
+- currency -> for expense or similar
-- date
-- date
+- date -> for creation and general datetime
+- time -> for time expenditure
-- text
+- text -> for note

-For each field define

-- record-grid-header-field
-- record-grid-row-field-XX
-- record-grid-row-field-XX-menu
+- tag -> for category